singlestore-labs/singlestore-logistics-sim/README.md

 # Reference Architecture using SingleStore and Redpanda for global logistics

-> **Blog Post**: For the story behind this code (and epic dashboards), [check out the blog post](https://www.singlestore.com/blog/scaling-worldwide-parcel-logistics-with-singlestore-and-vectorized/)!
+> **📯 INFO:** For the story behind this code (and epic dashboards), [check out the blog post](https://www.singlestore.com/blog/scaling-worldwide-parcel-logistics-with-singlestore-and-vectorized/)!

 This repository provides a reference architecture which simulates the parcel tracking system of a hypothetical global logistics company using